NinaWendy/Independent_Project2/README.md

 + [Authors Info](#Author-Info)

 ## Description
-This is a simple burger fastfood restaraunt website.
-It provides a wide selection of mouth-watering burgers at the comfort of your home by making orders either via the mobile app or the website.
+This is a simple insurance website that helps you plan for the unseen future.It gives you control over your future to know that your family will be secure with or without you around.
 # Installation
 ### Requirements
 Either a computer,phone,tablet or an Ipad